DimaSmaha/wdio-altorney-test/README.md

 # altorney-test
-## Test task login and exploratory flow for cypress
+## Test task login and exploratory flow on wdio+js

 ### Simple automated test with using of Page Object pattern.
 Test perfoms registration to website, and both positive and negative tests
 #### Requirements: Javascript,NodeJS,Webdriver.io,Mocha